smussenden/20_fall_data_journalism/instructor_notes/02_instructor_notes.md

 [PULL UP in_class_02_lecture_demo.Rmd]

-In the raw data, each row is a shipment of a unique unit of pills that has the date, manufacturer, distributor, end pharmacy (including address), number of pills, info about the type of pill and more.
+In the raw data, each row is a shipment of a unique unit of pills that has the date, manufacturer (labeler), distributor (reporter), end pharmacy (buyer name, city and state), drug type, number of pills, info about the type of pill and.

+This is a small slice of it, I'm not showing you all the columns in this raw data set, which has a lot more.
+This is just for Mingo WV.
+45K unique shipments from 2006 to 2014.

 * A: A total of 76 billion opioids shipped between 2006 and 2012.